-Your Push message will show to those of the readers that allowed push notifications, within the selected apps and titles.
-If you have a region picker, it will be shown for the title that was the latest to be selected by the reader - unless you have a custom solution that allows targeting several titles at the same time.
+Your Push message will show to those of the readers who allowed push notifications, within the selected apps and titles.
+If you have a region picker, it will be shown for the title which was the latest to be selected by the reader - unless you have a custom solution allowing targeting several titles at the same time.

 Enter your push message as marked below.
 It cannot contain more than 255 characters.